-The fair values of debt securities and loan capital are determined based on indicative prices provided by the dealers and brokers.
-In addition, the Group makes comparison of the indicative prices with the prices obtained from pricing service providers and other service providers and with the values calculated using valuation models such as discounted cash flows method to substantiate the indicative prices of the debt securities.
+The fair values of debt securities and loan capital are determined based on prices obtained from pricing service providers.
+In addition, the Group makes comparison with the prices from other pricing service or indicative prices provided by dealers or brokers and with the values calculated using valuation models such as discounted cash flows method to the indicative prices of the debt securities.
 The key inputs used in the valuation models are the interest rate data, which are observable at the end of the reporting period.
 The objective of valuation models is to arrive at a fair value estimation that reflects the price of the financial instrument at the reporting date, which would have been determined by market participants acting at arm's length.